 Hillary’s several years as an executive at motion picture production and distribution companies, first at LIVE Home Video and then as Vice President of Theatrical Business & Legal Affairs at Rysher Entertainment, give her practical business perspective and a strategic advantage in negotiations.
-She started her career in the transactional entertainment and corporate departments at Cooper, Epstein & Hurewitz.
+She started her career (with Henry Holmes) in the transactional entertainment and corporate departments at Cooper, Epstein & Hurewitz.
 Most recently, she was a partner at Greenberg Glusker for twelve years.

 Hillary received her undergraduate degree from UCLA and currently serves on the Board of Governors for Loyola Law School, which she attended as the Burns Scholar, Loyola’s highest academic scholarship.
 She received the National Association of Women Lawyers Award as the outstanding female graduate.